 ensure that such Contractor Personnel have the legal right to work in the United States;

-upon request, require such Contractor Personnel to execute written agreements, in form and substance acceptable to the State, that bind such Contractor Personnel to confidentiality provisions that are at least as protective of the State’s information (including all Confidential Information) as those contained in this Contract; and
+upon request, request such Contractor Personnel to execute written agreements, in form and substance acceptable to the State, that bind such Contractor Personnel to confidentiality provisions that are at least as protective of the State’s information (including all Confidential Information) as those contained in this Contract; and

 upon request, or as otherwise specified in a Statement of Work, perform background checks on all Contractor Personnel prior to their assignment.
 The scope is at the discretion of the State and documentation must be provided as requested.
 Contractor is responsible for all costs associated with the requested background checks.
 The State, in its sole discretion, may also perform background checks on Contractor Personnel.
 Pursuant to Michigan law, all agencies subject to IRS Pub.
 1075 are required to ask the Michigan State Police to perform fingerprint background checks on all employees, including Contractor and subcontractor employees, who may have access to any database of information maintained by the federal government that contains confidential or personal information, including, but not limited to, federal tax information.
 Further, pursuant to Michigan law, any agency described above is prohibited from providing Contractors or subcontractors with the result of such background check.
 For more information, please see Michigan Public Act 427 of 2018.